Master Pain Scenarios from Head to Toe

 Dallas, TX 75207

 For room reservations, contact the hotel directly and mention you are attending the Pain Management Coding Boot Camp to take advantage of discounted rates.
-To receive the discounted rate, reservations must be made by March 4, 2017, or until the room block is full.
+To receive the discounted rate, reservations must be made by Monday February 24, 2019, or until the room block is full.
 Thereafter, reservations will be taken on a space and availability.
-Register online today!
+Book online today!

 How to Register